-SUSTAINABILITY CRITERIA / Y/N/P or N/A COMMENT Biophysical: Efficient and sustainable use of natural resources Degraded areas are identified and rehabilitated to limit soil erosi and promote land productivity n N/A This is implicit throughout the SDF but requires detailed ground-truthing (to be spatially defined) and requires management related intervention Aquatic ecosystems are in a healthy state to ensure that the resou remains fit for all other uses and minimum water quality targets a maintained N/A Management related intervention (not able to be spatially defined) Areas of high biological diversity, are utilised and managed to pro the ecosystem goods and services they supply mote Y The ecological Infratsructure component of the SDF fully encompasses areas of high biologial diversity Alien invasive species are controlled and managed to prevent furt infestation er N/A Management related intervention following detailed ground truthing Wetland areas, streams and rivers are preserved, rehabilitated an managed to maintain ecological function đ Y Spatially, these areas have been defined and are in theory to be preserved (through adequate management) Flood prone areas are managed to promote ecosystem goods and services and minimise flood risks and impacts to flood regimes Y 1:100yr floodlines are spatially represented and additional watercourses identified have precautionary buffer lines Areas of geotechnical or geological risk or instability are delineate and are avoided in land development Y While no empiracle data capture was undertaken on geology, a 1:3 slope analysis was undertaken and these steep areas are represented on the map.
+SUSTAINABILITY CRITERIA Y/N/P or N/A COMMENT Biophysical: Efficient and sustainable use of natural resources Degraded areas are identified and rehabilitated to limit soil erosion and promote land productivity N/A This is implicit throughout the SDF but requires detailed ground-truthing (to be spatially defined) and requires management related intervention Aquatic ecosystems are in a healthy state to ensure that the resource remains fit for all other uses and minimum water quality targets a maintained N/A Management related intervention (not able to be spatially defined) Areas of high biological diversity, are utilised and managed to promote the ecosystem goods and services they supply × The ecological infratsructure component of the SDF fully encompasses areas of high biologial diversity Alien invasive species are controlled and managed to prevent furt er infestation N/A Management related intervention following detailed ground truthing Wetland areas, streams and rivers are preserved, rehabilitated and managed to maintain ecological function Spatially, these areas have been defined and are in theory to be preserved (through adequate management) Flood prone areas are managed to promote ecosystem goods and services and minimise flood risks and impacts to flood regimes ۲.
+1:100yr floodlines are spatially represented and additional watercourses identified have precautionary buffer lines Areas of geotechnical or geological risk or instability are delineated Y. While no empiracle data capture was undertaken on geology, a 1:3 slope analysis was undertaken and these steep areas are represented on the map.